dyhes/zulip/docs/tutorials/life-of-a-request.md

 request, as we like to give our clients an error so they know that no new change was made by the extra requests.

-POST is not idempotent--if I send a message multiple times, Zulip will show my message multiple times.
+POST is not idempotent--if I send a message multiple times, Aloha will show my message multiple times.
 PATCH is special--it can be idempotent, and we like to write API endpoints in an idempotent fashion, as much as possible.